Raniconduh/cscroll/README.md

 #### Options Prompt

-An options prompt will pop up in the center of the screen with text at the top of the popup and one or more options at the bottom.
+An options prompt will pop up in the center of the screen with text at the top of the pop-up and one or more options at the bottom.
 To move the cursor to the left, any of the left or up keys will work.
 To move it to the right, any of the down or right keys (except for enter) will work.
-To select the current option, press either the space bar or the enter key.The `q` key will quit the prompt without selecting an option.
+To select the current option, press either the space bar or the enter key.
+The `q` key will quit the prompt without selecting an option.

 #### Command Prompt